Ruoxuan-Li-Roxanne/Ruoxuan-Li-Roxanne.github.io/_pages/about.md

 Research Interests
 ======
 My research interests are focused on the application of advanced statistical methods and machine learning techniques in psychology.
 Specifically, I have been working on dynamic structural equation models, causal inference, and the development of predictive models using deep learning.
-I am passionate about exploring how these methodologies can enhance our understanding of psychological processes and improve interventions in educational and health settings.  revise based on projects
+I am passionate about exploring how these methodologies can enhance our understanding of psychological processes and improve interventions in educational and health settings.

 Education
 ======
 - 2021 - Now, Ph.D.
 Quantitative Psychology, University of Notre Dame, Notre Dame, IN, USA
 - 2021 - 2024, M.S.
 Applied Statistics, University of Notre Dame, Notre Dame, IN, USA
 - 2017 - 2020, M.A.
 School and Education Psychology, Beijing Normal University, Beijing, China
 - 2017 - 2020, B.S.
-Psychologyy, Beijing Normal University, Beijing, China
+Psychology, Beijing Normal University, Beijing, China

 Honors and Awards
 ======
 - Outstanding Graduate Student TA Awards, University of Notre Dame, 2024
--
+- National Scholarship（Top 0.2%）in recognition of outstanding academic performance, China, 2018 and 2019

 Selected Publications
 ======